AndersonChoi/animated-custom-listview-example/README.md

 ## Contribute & Report issue

 Did you encounter bugs?
-Pull request [here](https://github.com/AndersonChoi/animated-custom-listview-example/pulls) or Report them [here](https://github.com/AndersonChoi/animated-custom-listview-example/issues).
+Pull request [here](https://github.com/AndersonChoi/animated-custom-listview-example/pulls) or report them [here](https://github.com/AndersonChoi/animated-custom-listview-example/issues).
 The more relevant information you provide the easier and faster it can be resolved.

 ## License